rwfleming/qr-generator/README.md

 ## Customization

 - The script uses the Helvetica font for the centered number.
 Ensure the font is available on your system or modify the script to use a different font.
-- You can adjust the font size and the padding around the number by modifying the corresponding values in the script.
+- The font size and padding around the number can be customized using the optional `--font-size` and `--padding` arguments.